Actor model: Relationship to logic programming

-One of the key motivations for the development of the actor model was to understand and deal with the control structure issues that arose in development of the Planner programming language.
+One of the key motivations for the development of the actor model was to understand and deal with the control structure issues that arose in development of the Planner language.
 Once the actor model was initially defined, an important challenge was to understand the power of the model relative to Robert Kowalski's thesis that "computation can be subsumed by deduction".
 Hewitt argued that Kowalski's thesis turned out to be false for the concurrent computation in the actor model (see Indeterminacy in concurrent computation).

 Nevertheless, attempts were made to extend logic programming to concurrent computation.
 However, Hewitt and Agha [1991] claimed that the resulting systems were not deductive in the following sense: computational steps of the concurrent logic programming systems do not follow deductively from previous steps (see Indeterminacy in concurrent computation).
 Recently, logic programming has been integrated into the actor model in a way that maintains logical semantics.